Justified (TV series): Theme song

 The show's theme song, "Long Hard Times to Come", was performed by the New York City–based Gangstagrass and produced by Rench, and features rapper T.O.N.E-z, Matt Check on banjo, Gerald Menke on resonator guitar, and Jason Cade on fiddle.
 The song was nominated for a 2010 Emmy Award for Outstanding Original Main Title Theme Music.

-Cancellation
+Conclusion of series

 The decision to end the show was primarily based on lead actor Timothy Olyphant and series developer Graham Yost.
-FX network president John Landgraf said, "They [Yost and Olyphant] felt that the arc of the show and what they had to say would be best served by six seasons instead of seven.
+FX network president John Landgraf said, "They [Olyphant and Yost] felt that the arc of the show and what they had to say would be best served by six seasons instead of seven.
 Regretfully, I accepted their decision."
-Yost's comments were "Our biggest concern is running out of story and repeating ourselves.
+Yost commented, "Our biggest concern is running out of story and repeating ourselves.
 This was a long conversation.
 There were financial incentives to keep going, but it really felt, in terms of story, that six years felt about right."